Skip to Content

 Enjoying a drink in Santa Marta, Colombia.

-Santa Marta, Colombia, is a coastal city in Northern Colombia with a rich history.
+Santa Marta, Colombia, is a coastal city located in Northern Colombia with a rich history.
 The city was and still is an important port city with heavy influence from abroad.
-A mix of indigenous, Spanish, and African cultures combines to create one of the most interesting cities in Colombia – very similar to Cartagena.
+A mix of Indigenous, Spanish, and African cultures combines to create one of the most interesting cities in Colombia – very similar to Cartagena.

 The city was established in 1525 by the Spanish and is one of the oldest cities in the Americas.
 You can see this in the old cobblestone streets and architecture, which to this day has been well preserved in most areas of the city.